cjsanc1/PennyPincher/README.md

 # PennyPincher

-PennyPincher is a personal finance management app designed to help users track their expenses, manage their accounts, and gain insights into their spending habits.
+PennyPincher is a personal finance management app designed to help users track their expenses, manage their accounts, and gain insight into their spending habits.
 It provides a user-friendly interface to create and manage accounts, record transactions, and categorize expenses using tags.

 ## Screenshots